 Lords debates threats to native trees

-The House of Lords debated the threats posed by pests and diseases to native trees in the UK on Thursday 13 February.
-Speakers included the chair of trustees for the National Community Land Trust and the president of the Kent Agricultural Society.
+The House of Lords will debate the threats posed by pests and diseases to native trees in the UK on Thursday 13 February.
+Speakers include the chair of trustees for the National Community Land Trust and the president of the Kent Agricultural Society.

 The debate was proposed by Lord Hope of Craighead (Crossbench), former chair of the Botanic Cottage Trust, Royal Botanic Gardens, Edinburgh and former President of the Supreme Court.

-Lord Gardiner of Kimble (Conservative), Parliamentary Under Secretary at the Department of Environment, Food and Rural Affairs, responded on behalf of the government.
+Lord Gardiner of Kimble (Conservative), Parliamentary Under Secretary at the Department of Environment, Food and Rural Affairs, will respond on behalf of the government.